-77 Schreiber Channel $(48^{\circ}46'N, 87^{\circ}20'W)$ is the shortest route from the east for small vessels bound for Rossport or Nipigon Bay.
+79 Schreiber Channel $(48^{\circ}46'N, 87^{\circ}20'W)$ is the shortest route from the east for small vessels bound for Rossport or Nipigon Bay.
 It has few aids to navigation and should not be used at night or in reduced visibility.
 Simpson Channel is more suitable at such times.

-78 Schreiber Channel is bordered to the north by the mainland and to the south by Copper Island and Wilson Island.
+80 Schreiber Channel is bordered to the north by the mainland and to the south by Copper Island and Wilson Island.
 The west end of the channel is divided into narrow passages by a group of smaller islands, including Channel Island, Healey Island and Quarry Island.

-79 The southernmost route through Schreiber Channel to Rossport leads through Steamboat Channel between Wilson and Channel Islands.
-An alternative route leads through the passage between Channel and Healey

-Islands, then around the south and west sides of Quarry Island.
+81 The southernmost route through Schreiber Channel to Rossport leads through Steamboat Channel between Wilson and Channel Islands.
+An alternative route leads through the passage between Channel and Healey Islands, then around the south and west sides of Quarry Island.
 A small-craft route leads through the passage between Healey and Quarry Islands, then NW between Nicol Island and Whiskey Island.

-Schreiber Beach ( $48^{\circ}48'N$ , $87^{\circ}18'W$ ) lies 1.5 miles NNE of Schreiber Point at the head of Collingwood Bay.
+82 Schreiber Beach (48°48'N, 87°18'W) lies 1.5 miles NNE of Schreiber Point at the head of Collingwood Bay.
 The settlement of Schreiber (population 1,700 in 1999) lies 1 mile to the NE.
 Schreiber is on the railway and Trans-Canada Highway and has a post office, a bank, a doctor and shopping facilities.

-A microwave tower with air obstruction lights is close NE of Schreiber.
+83 A microwave tower with air obstruction lights is close NE of Schreiber.
 Winston Point is 4 miles WNW of Schreiber Beach.
 A second microwave tower is 1.7 miles ENE of this point.
 There is a conspicuous sand cliff 1 mile north of Winston Point.

-South: there is no good anchorage here.
+Solution 84 Collingwood Bay is deep and open to the south; there is no good anchorage here.
 Anchorage is possible in good weather at the head of the bay, 0.2 mile offshore in 15 fathoms (27.4 m).